JJponciano/ODKAR/README.md

 ## To-Do List

 ### Completed Tasks
-- ✅ **Release of Ontologies**: The three ontologies (Proposed Approach, ChatGPT, and Expert) are available in the repository under the `ontologies` folder.
+- ✅ **Release of Ontologies**: The three ontologies (Proposed Approach, ChatGPT, and Expert) are available.
-- ✅ **Evaluation Data**: The input text and evaluation used to assess the performance of the three ontologies are included in the repository.
-- ✅ **Documentation**: Basic documentation about the structure of the project and how it works.

 ### Upcoming Tasks
 - ⬜ **Release the Code**: The code for ODKATON, including the NLP pipeline, ontology mapping, and reasoning engine, will be released soon.